blaketrader/ElectronCoin/README.md

 Goal of the coin is to allow faster transactions.
-Block reward is 20 coins per block for the first 525,600 blocks (~1 year), After that 10 coins per block with no further reduction of block reward Cap in place to reduce the difficulty jumps upwards Block target time is 60 seconds and retargets every 30 blocks Total of 7 Billion coins
+Block reward is 20 coins per block for the first 525,600 blocks (~1 year), After that 10 coins per block for the second year then after 5 coins per block with no further reduction of block reward.
+Cap in place to reduce the difficulty jumps upwards Block target time is 60 seconds and retargets every 30 blocks Total of 7 Billion coins